 When you buy a ticket for one of our conferences, webinars, or any other type of event we keep a record of your personal data before, during, and after your purchase.
 Before and during the conference the data is used to ensure that you get the most out of your event.

 After the event we keep your data so that we can let you know of other events that you might be interested in.
 For conferences specifically we share your name, country, organisation, but not your email address for networking purposed with other delegates.
-You can have your details completely removed from the conference material by requesting it to the Chair of the event or by contacting ISPSO Administrator: firstname.lastname@example.org Executive Director: email@example.com
+You can have your details completely removed from the conference material by requesting it to the Chair of the event or by contacting ISPSO Administrator: email@example.com or Administrative Director: firstname.lastname@example.org

 We save the information you provide on specially protected servers.
 These servers can be accessed only by a limited number of carefully selected persons who are subject to strict confidentiality requirements and legally binding confidentiality agreements.
 We use the following third-party services:

 - Stripe for financial transactions

 - Simplelists for Listserv

 - Jotform for membership’s applications and data collection

 When you become members you automatically join our members and announcement listserv.
 Listserv user guidelines and terms of service can be found here.
 At any time you can opt out from these services by simply contacting us: ISPSO Administrator: email@example.com or the Administrative Director: firstname.lastname@example.org

 Third parties who receive data as data processing contractors are also subject to data protection regulations and contractual confidentiality obligations.
 We may be obliged to provide data to courts, public authorities, or other state bodies.
 If you have opted in to receiving a publication as part of your membership benefits, then we will share your name, email, and address with Karnac (Routledge).
 Your data will otherwise not be made available to third parties.
 We never sell your data to third parties.